 - Optimizing Applications

 There is no required text for this course.
-Links to recommended texts and articles will be posted on the course website as needed.
+Links to recommended texts and articles will be posted on the course website.

 Students are expected to follow the standards, policies, procedures, and conduct codes of Carnegie Mellon University.

 Attendance to live class sessions is not required, but is strongly encouraged.
-Recordings of live class sessions will be posted online in case you are unable to attend.
-Lessons for the week will be posted near class time.
+Recordings of live class sessions will be posted online for those who are unable to attend.
 Students should strive to attend the live sessions, as that is your best opportunity to ask questions and receive assistance.